lanl-aea/waves/docs/tutorial_00_scons.rst

 sharing environments`_ feature.
 The first simulation configuration will be added to the ``eabm_simulation_directories`` list in :ref:`tutorialgeometrywaves`.

+10. Add an empty default target and a list of default targets to the project help message with the code-snippet below.

 .. admonition:: waves-eabm-tutorial/SConstruct

    .. literalinclude:: eabm_tutorial_00_SConstruct